Fetal growth and development

 Check out our video for an overview of some of our work

-The bugs that shape us: the maternal microbiome and offspring obesity
+The bugs that shape us: host - microbe interactions during and after pregnancy and in offspring

-Late pregnancy is characterized by maternal inflammation, insulin and leptin resistance and it has been proposed that these changes involve the maternal gut microbiome.
-In these studies we investigate how shifts in the pregnant gut microbiome affect maternal adaptation to pregnancy and impact placental and feta development.
-These studies are part of our long-term goal of determining the underlying early life precipitating factors that confer an increased risk of obesity and metabolic disease in offspring of obese mothers.
+Pregnant individuals make significant physiological adaptations to pregnancy and it has been proposed that these changes involve the maternal gut microbiome.
+In these studies we investigate the relationship between the pregnant gut microbiome and maternal adaptations to pregnancy and how different early life conditions impact placental and fetal development.
+These studies are part of our long-term goal of determining the underlying early life precipitating factors that confer an increased risk of chronic disease later in life.